 Remove the spark plug from the chainsaw.
 You can use a ratchet to do the task.
 Once it’s removed, you can place a gauge on the place of the spark plug.

-Now, the gauge might come in a number of size variation, so you need to use an adapter to make a perfect seal between the gauge and the chainsaw.
+Now, the gauge might come in a number of size variations, so you need to use an adapter to make a perfect seal between the gauge and the chainsaw.

 Step 2: Get An Accurate Reading from The Seal